University of Chicago (East Asian Studies)

 University of Chicago (Master's)

-I have retired from public school teaching, but I still want to help students be successful.
-I want students to recognize their potential, access that potential through better study habits and organization, and eventually become strong advocates for their own learning.
+I have retired from public school teaching, but I still enjoy helping students succeed.
+I help students to recognize their strengths, access their potential through better study habits and organization, and eventually become strong advocates for their own learning.
 I provide alternative explanations for students who have not understood classroom instruction, targeted at each student's unique learning style.
 I encourage continuous review and real-life application of material so information is embedded in long-term memory and becomes available for comparing and contrasting with future lessons.

 For younger students, I like to use plenty of color, humor, games, writing, and drawing in my lessons.
 I also like to give students opportunities to move around, perhaps working while pacing or dancing or throwing a ball back and forth.
 For older students, I try to apply what they are learning to real-world situations, including some I may have experienced personally.
 I hope that students leave their tutoring sessions with a clear sense of what they have accomplished and what they need to work on until the next tutoring session.
-I have retired from public school teaching, but I still want to help students be successful.
-I want students to recognize their potential, access that potential through better study habits and organization, and eventually become strong advocates for their own learning.
-I provide alternative explanations for students who have not understood
+I have retired from public school teaching, but I still enjoy helping students succeed.
+I help students to recognize their strengths, access their potential through better study habits and organization, and eventually become strong advocates for their own learning.
+I provide alternative explanations for students who have not understood classroom

 Susan is tutoring my daughter and I have seen such an improvement in her reading and writing.
 This was the best move in ever did was to have Susan tutor my daughter.